Discrete-Time Dynamical Systems

 • command-line tests

-• the concept of a computational procedure
+• the concept of a computational activity

 Block diagram for conceptualizaing a function.